Rholais/Rholais.github.io/csci3150/gdb/README.md

 * Examine what has happened, when your program has stopped.
 * Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another.

-##  Supported Languages
-gdb supports C, C++, D, Go, Objective-C, Fortran, OpenCL C, Pascal, Rust, assembly, Modula-2, and Ada.
-Some gdb features may be used in expressions regardless of the language you use: the gdb `@` and `::` operators, and the `{type}addr` construct can be used with the constructs of any supported language.

 ##  Expressions
 `print` and many other gdb commands accept an expression and compute its value.
 Any kind of constant, variable or operator defined by the programming language you are using is valid in an expression in gdb.
 This includes conditional expressions, function calls, casts, and string constants.
 It also includes preprocessor macros, if you compiled your program to include this information.
 Following commands are covered in this lab: